masonrhoman-lgtm/Portfolio/README.md

 ## How to Run
 1. Clone the repo
-2. Install dependencies
+2. Install files (ensure they are in the same folder)
-3. Run `sales_analysis.ipynb`
+3. Run `market_analysis.ipynb`